 X

 If we told you the population of Frisco, Texas is booming, we wouldn’t be lying–but it’d be a vast understatement: in the ten years between 2010 and 2020, the population of Frisco has nearly doubled.
-And, in 2017, Frisco topped the list for the fastest growing cities in the United States.
-Even though Frisco is regarded as the city with the skyrocketing population, the booming metropolis hasn’t always been this way.
+And, in 2017, Frisco topped the list of the fastest-growing cities in the United States.
+Even though Frisco is regarded as a city with a skyrocketing population, the booming metropolis hasn’t always been this way.
 It all started in the middle of the 19th century when the first pioneers began settling in what we now know as Frisco.
-Though the population has been growing ever since, it really began to take off when the construction of the St. Louis-San Francisco Railway began.
+Though the population has been growing ever since it began to take off when the construction of the St. Louis-San Francisco Railway began.
 The city we know as Frisco was named so in celebration of the St. Louis-San Francisco Railway in 1904.
-Presently, Frisco is one of the Lone Star State’s fastest growing cities.
+Presently, Frisco is one of the Lone Star State’s fastest-growing cities.

 A Community Culture of Refinement